Commit

 Where it sits in the value chain

-Without the Commit Engine, dsviper reads and writes against the plain Database backend — flat key-value, no history.
-The Commit Engine adds versioning: an immutable DAG, undo/redo, multi-head exploration, and deterministic convergence between concurrent streams.
+Without the Commit Database, dsviper reads and writes against the plain Database backend — flat key-value, no history.
+The Commit Database adds versioning over the same backend: an immutable mutation DAG with deterministic reduction between concurrent streams.
+A CommitStore adds the navigation, dispatch, and notifications on top.
 See Value Chains for the broader picture.

 Tools that ship with the DevKit